kuma35/thinking-forth-jp/sphinx/preface94.rst

 telling insight on the philosophy that triggered the development of Forth.

-I wish to thank for his excellent job, patiently struggling against incompatible file formats and OCR errors, to bring this reprint to life.
+I wish to thank Marlin Ouverson for his excellent job, patiently struggling against incompatible file formats and OCR errors, to bring this reprint to life.